True independence in life is achieved when you are earning money on auto-pilot.

 - AdSense: $550

-There is no denying the fact that income will drop if I keep the blog inactive for a couple of months.
+There is no denying that income will drop if I keep the blog inactive for a couple of months.
 Overall, taking one-month complete break hardly affected the blog revenue (October income report was $7788).

 For me, this data is valuable as I feel it would encourage you and others to jump into blogging and take it as a serious career options.